 - 2 or 3 green onions chopped

 - Slice the steak into small thin pieces against the grain.
-In a large ziploc bag add the starch and add the beef to it.
-Close the ziploc bag and shake really well until each pieces is coated with cornstarch.
+In a large ziploc bag add the cornstarch and add the beef to it.
+Close the ziploc bag and shake really well until each piece is coated with cornstarch.
 Refrigerate until ready to use.

 - In a small sauce pan add the oil, soy sauce, brown sugar, garlic and water.
 Stir and cook over medium heat until sauce thickens.
 It took me about 20 minutes until the sauce thickened and reduced.
 Set aside.